timsutton/python-macadmin-tools/README.md

 * [Imagr](https://github.com/grahamgilbert/imagr) - Mac app that performs imaging and deployment workflows fetched from a remote server, built with PyObjC.
 * [JSSImporter](https://github.com/sheagcraig/JSSImporter) - Framework for connecting AutoPkg to JSS, for administrators running JAMF's Casper Suite.
 * [JSSRecipeCreator](https://github.com/sheagcraig/JSSRecipeCreator) - Tool that enables Casper administrators to quickly create JSSImporter-compatbile AutoPkg recipes.
+* [MacNamer](https://github.com/grahamgilbert/macnamer) - Combination of a Django web app and a companion script to run on client Macs for automatically setting computer names.
 * [make-profile-pkg](https://github.com/timsutton/make-profile-pkg) - Convert a Configuration Profile to an installer package that can be installed to both booted and non-booted volumes.
 * [stew](https://github.com/chilcote/stew) - Creation of never-booted, restorable OS X system images with additional packages.
 * [vfuse](https://github.com/chilcote/vfuse) - Tool for converting an OS X system DMG to a VMware Fusion VM.